-SCORE (GREEN, SITE ASSESSMENT CRITERIA AMBER, RED) Site designated Protected Open Space or meets criteria: Protected r Open Space on part of site - Netherhall School (South) Outdoor Sports Facilities Local Nature Conservation importance: Area is adjacent to a number of a nature conservation designations (some of which overlay each other) including Sites of Special Scientific Interest (East Pit and Limekiln Hill), Local Nature Reserves (Cherry Hinton Pits, Beechwoods), Protected Roadside Verges (Worts Causeway, Limekiln Hill), County Wildlife Sites (Netherhall Farm).
-The whole site is of strategic importance for Countywide

-Green Infrastructure and is proposed for landscape scale chalk grassland restoration in the adopted 2011 Cambridgeshire Green Infrastructure strategy.
+SCORE (GREEN, SITE ASSESSMENT CRITERIA AMBER, RED) Site designated Protected Open Space or criteria: Protected Open r Space on part of site - Netherhall School (South) Outdoor Sports Facilities Local Nature Conservation importance: Area is adjacent to a number of а nature conservation designations (some of which overlay each other) including Sites of Special Scientific Interest (East Pit and Limekiln Hill), Local Nature Reserves (Cherry Hinton Pits, Beechwoods), Protected Roadside Verges (Worts Causeway, Limekiln Hill), County Wildlife Sites (Netherhall Farm).
+The whole site is of strategic importance for Countywide Green Infrastructure and is proposed for landscape scale chalk grassland restoration in the adopted 2011 Cambridgeshire Green Infrastructure strategy.
 The vision is to link up the existing isolated sites with Wandlebury, Gog Magogs, Nine Wells Local Nature Reserve and the natural green space of the Clay Farm development.
 Species of particular note currently known on or adajcant to the site include breeding Peregrine Falcon, Barbastelle Bat, Glow Worm, Grape Hyacinth, Moon Carrot, White Helloborine, Grey Partridge, Corn Bunting, and Brown Hare.
 It appears no ecological information has been submitted at this time.
 Full ecological surveys would be required in order to assess potential impacts.
 Appropriate development at base of slope may help realise Green Infrastructure vision.
-Is the site Protected Industrial Land Policy P7/3 or in B1c, B2, B8 use: g Protected Trees on site: Group Tree Preservation Order (TPO) (07/2007) is just outside the site on the south-west boundary of the site.
-Predevelopment tree survey required. а Relevant Planning History: Cambridge Local Plan Inspectors Report 2006: Omission Site No.5 - Netherall Farm (south-west corner of Site CC911) - The Inspector rejected the inclusion of the site because it is a large area of open land within Green Belt, outside built up area which was not needed for housing supply.
+Is the site Protected Industrial Land Policy P7/3 or in B1c, B2, B8 use: No g Protected Trees on site: Group Tree Preservation Order (TPO) (07/2007) is just outside the site on the south-west boundary of the site.
+Pre- development tree survey required. а Relevant Planning History: Cambridge Local Plan Inspectors Report 2006: Omission Site No.5 - Netherall Farm (south-west corner of Site CC911) - The Inspector rejected the inclusion of the site because it is a large area of open land within Green Belt, outside built up area which was not needed for housing supply.
 He also raised the importance of several views and setting of the City, and lack of screening.
-It was also said to not have the advantages of the Southern Fringe, and not related to Addenbrookes to justify it.
-The Inspector did however say the site is a sustainable location with respect to access to services and employment and no objections on infrastructure grounds or difficulties with building communities.
+It was also said to not have the advantages of the Southern Fringe, and not related to Addenbrookes to justify it. a infrastructure grounds or difficulties with building communities.
 Omission Site No.7 - Land Adjoining Peterhouse Technology Park (small site on northern edge of Site CC911) - The land was dismissed by the Inspector partly on lack of evidence on some issues, but more substantially on grounds that the site is open land, in the Green Belt (the boundary here is clear and firm), and outside the urban area.
-There was also no need for the site. a No relevant planning applications for residential use.
+There was also no need for the site.
+No relevant planning applications for residential use.
+Level 2 Conclusion: l